gobeyondidentity/customer-docs/docs/integration-guides/intune.md

 8. Enter a description for the secret, for example, **Beyond Identity Policy Engine**.
 Then select the duration of the section and select **Add**.

    :::info Important
-   Note the expiration time because you’ll need to reset this before it expires.
+   Note the expiration time because you'll need to reset this before it expires.
    :::

-9. Copy the secret’s **Value** for use in the Beyond Identity Admin Console in the next step.
+9. Copy the secret's **Value** for use in the Beyond Identity Admin Console in the next step.
 This secret value is never displayed again after you leave this page.

   ![copy-client-secret-value.png](../images/intune/copy-client-secret-value.png)

 ## Step 2: Conﬁgure Intune Integration in Beyond Identity

-In this step, you’ll install and configure Intune with Beyond Identity.
-You’ll use the Azure client ID, tenant ID, and secret value you copied and saved earlier.
+In this step, you'll install and configure Intune with Beyond Identity.
+You'll use the Azure client ID, tenant ID, and secret value you copied and saved earlier.

 1. Log in to Beyond Identity Admin Console, under Tenant, go to **Integrations >** **Endpoint Management > Microsoft Intune**.
 Then click **Install**.